data301-2020-winter1/course-project-group_6018/README.md

 - Measured by sensor consist of array of 5 metal oxide, recordings with intervels of 1 hours are recored for a period of one year are recorded.

 ## Final Project Report
-- Under analysis/submitted folders, named ‘Final_Analysis’.
+- Final report jupyter file is under analysis/submitted folders, named ‘Final_Analysis’.
 - Dashboard Presentation Link: https://youtu.be/o6-Fm-A9BOo

 ## Milestones